Solvent: Acute exposure

 Many solvents can lead to a sudden loss of consciousness if inhaled in large amounts.
 Solvents like diethyl ether and chloroform have been used in medicine as anesthetics, sedatives, and hypnotics for a long time.
+Many solvents (e.g. from gasoline or solvent-based glues) are abused recreationally in glue sniffing, often with harmful long-term health effects such as neurotoxicity or cancer.
+Fraudulent substitution of 1,5-pentanediol by the psychoactive 1,4-butanediol by a subcontractor caused the Bindeez product recall.

 Ethanol (grain alcohol) is a widely used and abused psychoactive drug.

-Many solvents e.g. from gasoline or glues are abused recreationally in glue sniffing, often with harmful long-term health effects like neurotoxicity or cancer.
-Fraudulent substitution of 1,5-pentanediol by the psychoactive 1,4-butanediol by a subcontractor caused the Bindeez product recall.
-If ingested, the so-called toxic alcohols (other than ethanol) such as methanol, 1-propanol, and ethylene glycol metabolize into toxic aldehydes and acids, which cause potentially fatal metabolic acidosis.
+If ingested, the so-called "toxic alcohols" (other than ethanol) such as methanol, 1-propanol, and ethylene glycol metabolize into toxic aldehydes and acids, which cause potentially fatal metabolic acidosis.
 The commonly available alcohol solvent methanol can cause permanent blindness or death if ingested.
 The solvent 2-butoxyethanol, used in fracking fluids, can cause hypotension and metabolic acidosis.

 Chronic exposure

+Chronic solvent exposures are often caused by the inhalation of solvent vapors, or the ingestion of diluted solvents, repeated over the course of an extended period.

-Some solvents including chloroform and benzene a common ingredient in gasoline are known to be carcinogenic, while many others are considered by the World Health Organization to be likely carcinogens.
-Solvents can damage internal organs like the liver, the kidneys, the nervous system, or the brain.
-The cumulative effects of long-term or repeated exposure to solvents are called chronic solvent-induced encephalopathy (CSE).
+Some solvents can damage internal organs like the liver, the kidneys, the nervous system, or the brain.
+The cumulative brain effects of long-term or repeated exposure to some solvents is called chronic solvent-induced encephalopathy (CSE).

 Chronic exposure to organic solvents in the work environment can produce a range of adverse neuropsychiatric effects.
 For example, occupational exposure to organic solvents has been associated with higher numbers of painters suffering from alcoholism.
 Ethanol has a synergistic effect when taken in combination with many solvents; for instance, a combination of toluene/benzene and ethanol causes greater nausea/vomiting than either substance alone.

-Many solvents are known or suspected to be cataractogenic, greatly increasing the risk of developing cataracts in the lens of the eye.
-Solvent exposure has also been associated with neurotoxic damage causing hearing loss and color vision losses.
+Some organic solvents are known or suspected to be cataractogenic.
+A mixture of aromatic hydrocarbons, aliphatic hydrocarbons, alcohols, esters, ketones, and terpenes were found to greatly increase the risk of developing cataracts in the lens of the eye.

 Environmental contamination

-A major pathway to induce health effects arises from spills or leaks of solvents that reach the underlying soil.
+A major pathway of induced health effects arises from spills or leaks of solvents, especially chlorinated solvents, that reach the underlying soil.
 Since solvents readily migrate substantial distances, the creation of widespread soil contamination is not uncommon; this is particularly a health risk if aquifers are affected.
 Vapor intrusion can occur from sites with extensive subsurface solvent contamination.